nitishkthakur/jarvis-offline/OPENROUTER_README.md

 This module provides a complete OpenRouter API client that replicates the functionality of the OllamaClient while using OpenRouter's API for enhanced model access and capabilities.

+The main class is `Client` which follows the requested structure for tool calling and agent management.

 ## Features

 - **Full OpenRouter API Integration**: Complete implementation matching OllamaClient interface